U.S. CH-47F Chinook delivers humanitarian aid supplies to Turkiye

 |0

-This work, U.S. CH-47F Chinook delivers humanitarian aid supplies to Turkiye [Image 8 of 8], by SPC William Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. CH-47F Chinook delivers humanitarian aid supplies to Turkiye [Image 6 of 6], by CPT William Stroud, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT